biqute/QTLab2425/3Dqubit/README.md

 - a -> polynomial in f (up to third order)
 - `Fitter.py`:
     - if xscale is not linear errobars in the residuals aren't uniformely distributed
+    - plot data as scatter plot not as line